Privacy Policy Vandelanotte

-VANDELANOTTE processes personal data on natural persons with whom we have (had) a direct or indirect relationship, or with whom we wish to have one in the future.
+Vandelanotte processes personal data of natural persons with whom we have, have had or wish to have a direct or indirect relationship.

-It concerns data on our current customers, suppliers, clients and employees, but also on potential customers and potential employees.
+This includes data of our current clients, suppliers, clients and employees, as well as potential clients and potential employees.

 Client acceptance procedure

-As an IAB (Belgian Institute of Accountants and Tax Consultants) company, we are subject to anti-money laundering legislation.
+As a member of a professional organization (ITAA/IBR), Vandelanotte is subject to anti-money laundering legislation.
 In application of this legislation, our clients must go through a client acceptance procedure.
-For all services you wish to use, we collect your identifying data such as your name, address, phone number, email address, VAT number and scan your ID card.
+For all services for which you wish to call on us, we collect your identification data such as your name, address, telephone number, e-mail address, VAT number and request a copy of your identity card.

 Delivering our services to customers

-We collect socio-demographic data (e.g. your marital and family status), financial data (e.g. your income and possessions), personal details (e.g. age and gender), habits (e.g. information regarding social contacts or accidents), memberships (e.g. an association or organisation), housing characteristics (e.g. the rental price or expenses), data regarding education and training (e.g. professional training you had and membership in professional organisations), data regarding profession and job (e.g. your current employer or data regarding industrial medicine).
+For example, we collect socio-demographic data (e.g. your marital status and family situation), financial data (e.g. your income and assets), personal details (e.g. age and gender), living habits (e.g. information about social contacts or accidents), memberships (e.g. of an association or organisation), housing characteristics (e.g. of an apartment). (e.g. information about social contacts or accidents), memberships (e.g. of an association or organisation), housing characteristics (e.g. rental price or expenses), education and training data (e.g. vocational training and membership of professional organisations), occupation and employment data (e.g. your current employer or occupational medicine data).

-Taking into account our extensive service provision, the manner in which we process personal data may vary, depending on the service(s) a client wishes to use.
-For example, we process personal data on our client’s employees, on a client’s employees and customers while carrying out an audit for a client, about a client’s customers while providing bookkeeping services, on a client’s family members in the framework of asset planning.
+Given the wide range of services we provide, the way in which we process personal data may vary depending on the service(s) you use.
+For example, we process personal data about our client's employees, about a client's employees and customers when we conduct an audit for a client, about a client's customers when we provide accounting services, and about a client's family members in the framework of wealth planning.

 This processing of personal data is necessary for the execution of our agreement with our client.